holmesv3/nitf-rs/README.md

 ## New from last version (that I remember)
 - Added a `sicd` metadata parsing capability
+- Added basic `eval` methods on `SICD` polynomial objects (1D, 2D, and Xyz)

 If you have questions, would like to contribute, or would like to request something be added, you can ask on [this Discord server](https://discord.gg/Kg7NwN4XgS), or create an issue.

 ## Next in line